otp-demo/otp-gitops-apps/clusters/cluster-services/external-secrets/README.md

           key: "token"
 ```

-And the coresponding Secret for the token
+And the corresponding Secret for the token
 ```
 ---
 apiVersion: v1